 Cyber Risk has become one of the largest emerging liabilities as organizations become more reliant on technology.
 Oswald’s programs go beyond cyber insurance, but also incorporate enterprise-wide integration and education.
-Through a total cybersecurity risk evaluation and safety strategy, we can advise which coverages to place and actions to be taken to keep your organization prepared for potential pitfalls and react to an incident should it occur.
+Through a total cybersecurity risk evaluation and safety strategy, we can advise which coverages to place.
+We will also determine actions to be taken to keep your organization prepared for potential pitfalls and how to react to an incident should it occur.
 A typical cyber policy works as a risk transfer mechanism to fill gaps in a standard property and casualty policy that protects against physical loss or damage.
-Most cyber policies cover a wide array of incidents and resources:
+Most cyber policies cover a wide array of incidents and resources.

 - Business Interruption Costs

 - Reputation Harm

 We believe in utilizing cyber risk management resources in the policy to offset cybersecurity costs.
 There are resources available with policies for employee education, sample policy and procedures, and more innovative offerings.
 Every organization that uses technology to conduct daily business activities is open to a cyberattack.
 Any organization that deals with:

 - Accepting digital payments or a client’s sensitive payment information

 - Any other financial or personal identification data in your care, custody or control